-Gateways on a lower number tier are preferred by the firewall, and if they are down then gateways of a higher numbered tier are used.
-For example, if Gateway A is on Tier 1, Gateway B is on Tier 2, and Gateway C is on Tier 3, then Gateway A would be used first.
-If Gateway A goes down, then Gateway B would be used.
-If both Gateway A and Gateway B are down, then Gateway C would be used.
+For example, if Gateway A is on Tier 1, Gateway B is on Tier 2, and Gateway C is on Tier 3, then the firewall uses Gateway A first.
+If Gateway A goes down, then the firewall uses Gateway B. If both Gateway A and Gateway B are down, then the firewall uses Gateway C.

 By extending the concepts above for Load Balancing and Failover, complicated scenarios are possible that combine both load balancing and failover.
 For example, if Gateway A is on Tier 1, and Gateway B and Gateway C are on Tier 2, then Gateway D on Tier 3, the following behavior occurs: Gateway A is preferred on its own.
 If Gateway A is down, then traffic would be load balanced between Gateway B and Gateway C. Should either Gateway B or Gateway C go down, the remaining online gateway in that tier would still be used.
 If Gateway A, Gateway B, and Gateway C are all down, traffic would fail over to Gateway D.